 Personal alert systems rebate scheme

 Due to COVID-19, changes are being made to the way some services are delivered.
-To apply for the Personal Alert Systems Rebate Scheme (PARS), scan and email your completed application to firstname.lastname@example.org or fax your form to 8226 7047.
+For a quicker response when applying, scan and email your completed application to firstname.lastname@example.org.
 Processing delays will apply to applications received by post.

 A personal alert system is a device that enables people to call for help in an emergency if they are unable to access or use a telephone.

 The Personal Alert Systems Rebate Scheme (PARS) provides approved applicants a rebate of: